ssreekanth2000/project_2/report2.md

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/exe_cohort.png)

-* Income:- This is a varible where we have seen almost age groups react the same too, lower incomes lead to higher levels of confidence in the the government.
+* Income:- This is a variable where we have seen almost age groups react the same too, lower incomes lead to higher levels of confidence in the the government.

 * Confidence in the press:- Looking at the correlations, this is the strongest.
 A higher confidence in the press directly leads to a higher confidence in the government.

-* Partyid:- This was a veru significant variable, with confidence changing dramatically on the basis of which party was in power.
+* Partyid:- This was a very significant variable, with confidence changing dramatically on the basis of which party was in power.

 That is the model I made.